Frequently Asked Questions for Internship Applicants

 As an intern you are responsible for booking your own flight.
-Interns are instructed to book their flight such that they arrive by 3PM on the prescribed date.
+Interns are instructed to book their flight such that they arrive by 2PM on the prescribed date.
 UVP will pick up all interns from the airport who arrive on the prescribed dates.
-For those who fly in late at night, UVP will assist with accommodation in Entebbe and arrange transport for the next day.
+For those who fly in late at night, UVP will suggest accommodation in Entebbe and arrange transport for the next day.
 UVP will transport interns to Iganga in a small bus where the first week will be spent at a guest house undergoing orientation.
 From there, UVP will hire matatus (mini vans) to move interns and their luggage to the villages.

 How will I move around Iganga?